rolandtoth/promoBox/README.md

 **Callback functions**
-* `promoBoxStart` is fired when promoBox is started
+* `promoBoxStart` when promoBox is starting
-* `promoBoxClose` is fired when promoBox is closed
+* `promoBoxClose` when promoBox is closing
-* `promoBoxClick` is fired when the main image or action buttons are clicked
+* `promoBoxClick` when the main image or action buttons are clicked